Victorian Government delivers on recycling

 The 2018-19 budget provided $25.9 million for waste and resource recovery.
 You can read about this investment in the Fact Sheet Waste and Resource Recovery - Budget 2018-19.

 A key action in the Recycling Industry Strategic Plan is the development of a Victorian circular economy policy by 2020.
 This will be a whole-of-government policy that will provide the long-term direction and certainty for Victoria’s waste and resource recovery industry.

 Frequently Asked Questions

+Victorians are great recyclers and we’ve worked hard to build our recycling system.
 But we can all do more to reduce the amount of waste we produce in the first place – whether it is recyclable or otherwise.
-Using reusable drink bottles and coffee cups is a great start.
+Using reusable drink bottles, coffee cups, cutlery and straws is a great start.

 Better recycling habits could reduce the amount of contaminated recycling going to landfill by about 40,000 tonnes every year.

 We can also support our recycling industry by buying recycled products.
 These could include Australian-made recycled office paper and 100 per cent recycled toilet tissue.